 The outdoor Badlands Amphitheatre is naturally formed by the massive Badlands coulees and seats 2,500 spectators.
 Throughout the summer season, it holds a variety of musical, theatre, and light shows.

-For another performing arts option, the Rosebud Theatre attracts its own share of visitors to this community of fewer than 100 people, just 35kms southwest of Drumheller.
+For another performing arts option, the Rosebud Theatre attracts its own share of visitors to this community of fewer than 100 people, just 35 km southwest of Drumheller.
 With five plays a year and shows happening seven times a week, the musical and theatrical productions at Rosebud Theatre are widely-acclaimed.

 - Definitely plan to go to Whifs FlapJack House if you are looking for the best breakfast joint in Drumheller.
+(Note that they are closed during winter months, and generally open again in March.)
 Tip: get there before lunch because they close shortly after!

 - Featured on the Food Network’s “You Gotta Eat Here”, Bernie & the Boys Bistro is known for their extremely generous portion sizes and serving the juiciest burgers in Drumheller.
 Tip: If you’re into spicy food, try the Volcano Burger with magma sauce!

 - A unique dining experience is located in a (very) small community of Wayne, Alberta.
 It’s located just 14km southeast of Drumheller and has a population of roughly 50 people.
 The Last Chance Saloon is in the historic Rosedeer Hotel and served thirsty Rosedeer coal miners in the 1920s.
 Now it is a decorated restaurant where every item on the walls has a story behind it.

 Want more options?
 Check out our post on restaurants in Drumheller.